 Overall, if you want a cheap and cheerful fitness tracker that works as it should then the PINKGO PK-B8 Fitness Tracker is for you.

-If you want the PINGKO PK-B8 Fitness Tracker for yourself, it’s available only on Amazon.
-The RRP for thisfitness tracker is £59.99.
+If you want the PINGKO PK-B8 Fitness Tracker for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £29.99.

 Product sample provided by PINGKO in exchange for a detailed, unbiased review.